IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ### Buttons

-The Time Picker comes with two buttons: for canceling the selection, which would revert the time to the original one, and for confirming the selection, which would save the changes made.
-Upon setting both to none through the Overrides a buttonless layout can be achieved.
+The Time Picker comes with two buttons: one for canceling the selection, which would revert the time to the original one, and one for confirming the selection, which would save the changes made.
+Upon setting both to none through the Overrides, a buttonless layout can be achieved.

 ![](../images/timepicker_buttons.png)
 ![](../images/timepicker_nobuttons.png)